 - Rousing Speech: Buffy is feeling down after losing her first fight to Sunday, but fortunately runs into her Xander-shaped friend.Xander: Buffy, I've gone through some fairly dark times in my life, faced some scary things, among them the kitchen at The Fabulous Ladies Night Club.
 Let me tell you something, when it's dark and I'm all alone and I'm scared or freaked out or whatever, I always think, "What would Buffy do?"
 You're my hero.
 Ok, sometimes when it's dark and I'm all alone I think, "What is Buffy wearing?"

 Buffy: Can that be one of those things you never, ever, tell me about?

 - Security Blanket: Buffy doesn't really have one, unless you count Mr. Pointy.
 Eddie has his copy of Of Human Bondage — the fact that Sunday's gang leave it behind when stripping his room tips Buffy that Eddie hasn't just taken off.

 - Schmuck Bait: Sunday criticises Buffy's fashion sense, then punches her in the face when Buffy looks down at her clothes.

-- As well as the vampire in the cold opening when he see rises from his grave with Buffy and Willow too engrossed in their conversation to notice him.
-However he spots the stakes next to Buffy and wisely decides his first meal as a vampire is better sought elsewhere.
+- The vampire in The Teaser rises from his grave with Buffy and Willow too engrossed in their conversation to notice him.
+However, as he's sneaking up behind them he spots the stakes and crossbow next to Buffy and wisely decides his first meal as a vampire is better sought elsewhere.

 - Slip into Something More Comfortable: Inverted; Buffy shows up unexpectedly at Giles' apartment and Olivia answers the door wearing only his shirt.
 Olivia subsequently leaves the scene saying, "Let me slip into something a little... less comfortable."